🍪 By using this website, you agree to our privacy policy

 You can then submit a reconsideration request to tell Google that you have fixed the issue.

-To do this, you just need to upload a spreadsheet with all the domains you want to disavow in Google Search Console.
+You would need to upload a spreadsheet with all the domains you want to disavow in Google Search Console.

-Step Two: Check for Spammy Backlinks
+Step Two: Check for spammy and toxic backlinks

 Even if you don’t have a manual action, it’s still a good idea to check your website for spammy backlinks.